ACOSAS/acosas.github.io/pages/swagger/user_api_index.md

 **userAcceses**: The field must contain information on the login-information that is given from the authentication provider.
 WebSak uses OPENID Connect, and the information given here is used to map the internal WebSak user to external autentication information.

+**departmentCode**: Code from full department code <em>(soa_admkort)</em>.
+User will be assigned to department having this code.

+**externalDepartmentId**: This field is mapped against misc1 on department, assigning user to department having this value.
+Value not found will assign user to user from accessTemplateId

 ## Update User
 To update a user use http put to /api/users/{id}.
 Send a complete user object.
 The changed values will be replaced.
 Username and code should not be changed: